Abbey Clancy

 Abigail Marie Clancy (born 10 January 1986) is an English model and television personality.
 She was the runner-up of Britain's Next Top Model (series 2) in 2006 and won series 11 of Strictly Come Dancing in 2013.
 She presented Britain's Next Top Model from 2015 till the show's cancellation in 2017.

 Early life

-Clancy was born in Liverpool, she is one of four children of Karen (née Sullivan) and Geoffrey Thomas Clancy.
+Born in Liverpool, Clancy is one of four children of Karen (née Sullivan) and Geoffrey Thomas Clancy.
 She grew up in Woolton, a suburb of Liverpool, and attended St Mary's Primary School and St Julie's Catholic High School.
 Clancy formed girl band Genie Queen while she worked at a boutique.
 They were managed by Andy McCluskey from Orchestral Manoeuvres in the Dark.